This wiki was updated to MediaWiki 1.37. If you notice any issues, please report them to admin[at]opensuse.org

 Allowing incoming email to outside addresses

 In the current state of postfix email from IP addresses mentioned in mynetworks are allowed to be send on to outside addresses.
-Messages coming from other IP addresses are only allowed to users that have an account on the system or which are mentioned in /etc/aliases; the local addresses.
-However these messages to outside users are send in the clear.
+Messages coming from other IP addresses are only allowed to local users who have an account on the system, so also the ones which are mentioned in /etc/aliases.
+However the messages to outside users are send in the clear.
 See the chapter Outgoing to send these on an encrypted connection.

-However we want authenticated users to be able to send email to outside addresses.
+However we want authenticated users to be able to send email to outside addresses from a network address outside mynetworks.
 Authentication involves sending username and password on the connection to our server, so we want this connection to be secured.
 There are several ways for postfix to authenticate users.
 We will do this using dovecot, the POP3 and IMAP server, which we restrict to use the standard login accounts of the system.
 A side effect of using a secured connection is that also other incoming messages are able to come in over a secured connection.
 A sending server will check if a secured connection is possible and, if so, will use that.

 postconf -e "home_mailbox = Maildir/"